 - rice and curry, like chana masala or spinach dal

 - cauliflower rice stir fry for a keto low-carb option

-Traditionally tandoori chicken is served with onion and lemon slices, but why not try it with salads for a change?
+Restaurants serve tandoori chicken with onion and lemon slices.
+Why not try it with these salads for a change?
 Healthier and yummier!